TN Visa to Green Card

 Visa costs can, and often do, change.
 The best way to find out how much your TN visa will cost is to visit the USCIS fees page or ask your immigration attorney.
 The cost of a TN visa also depends on whether you have to apply for it from Mexico or simply present your documentation to a CBP officer (available to Canadians only) at a border crossing.

-Do You Need to Talk to an Attorney About Getting a TN Visa?
+Do You Need to Talk to a TN Visa Lawyer?

 If you’re a NAFTA professional who wants to get a TN visa, we may be able to help you.
-Call our office today to schedule your free consultation with an experienced attorney who understands U.S. immigration law and how it works – as well as how you can get a TN visa to come to the United States to work.
+Call our office today to schedule your free consultation with an experienced TN visa lawyer who understands U.S. immigration law and how it works – as well as how you can get a TN visa to come to the United States to work.

 If you’re an employer who wants to apply for a TN visa to hire a worker from Canada or Mexico, we can help you, too.
 Our mission is to ensure that all our clients have clear-cut, actionable guidance when it comes to U.S. immigration matters.